Labour government, 1964–1970: Liberal reforms

 The Criminal Evidence Act 1965 permitted documentary evidence "to be admitted at criminal trails in certain instances," while the Backing of Warrants (Ireland) Act cured an anomaly "which recent decisions of the Court had shown to exist in that field," while the British Nationality Act cured anomalies "as to the position of married women."
 The Justices of the Peace Act placed barristers on the same footing "as solicitors in relation to the qualifications of Justices".
 Clerks, and the Criminal Procedure Act implemented the recommendations of the Criminal Law Revision Committee "as to the attendance of witnesses."
+The Family Provision Act 1966 completely removed the restriction on awarding lump sums instead of periodical payments, and also removed a restriction "as to the child of the deceased and surviving spouse being unable to claim if the spouse had been left at least two-thirds of the income of the estate."
+The Criminal Justice Act, 1967, made Legal Aid available "for all persons committed by Magistrate to higher courts for trial or sentence.
+It was also provided that legal aid would always be granted for committal proceedings in offences triable only on indictment."
+That same year however, a flexible part-payments scheme with a means test that determines a defendant's fair share was introduced.
+Prior to 1967, all of a person's legal expenses were paid if they were granted legal aid.

 The Nuclear Installations Act 1965 placed a "strict" statutory duty on the operators of nuclear facilities to ensure that any exposure to radiation resulting from operations did not cause injury or damage.
 Under the legislation, claimants did not have to prove fault to receive compensation under the Act, only causation.
 From 1966, a circular from several Whitehall ministries was sent to local authorities across the country urging them to provide permanent caravan sites for gypsies.
 This was followed by the Caravan Sites Act 1968, introduced by the Liberal MP Eric Lubbock in 1968, which obliged local authorities to carry out the recommendations of the 1966 circular.
 Under the Act, gypsies became entitled to settle in many areas as well as to enjoy regular visiting rights for their caravans in others.
 The Civic Amenities Act 1967 was aimed at improving and safeguarding buildings of architectural or historical interest, together with the planting and preservation of trees.
 A Land Commission set up in 1967 with powers to acquire land and collect a Betterment Levy (which was initially 40% of development value).
 The Administration of Justice Act 1970 introduced (amongst other measures) a new Family Division of the High Court.
 In addition, the Medicines Act of 1968 "made medicines licensing and safety an active responsibility of the state."